Heart Attack (Myocardial Infarction)

 Your doctor will suspect that you are having a heart attack based on your symptoms, your medical history and your risk factors for cardiovascular disease.
 To confirm the diagnosis, he or she will do:

-Blood tests for serum cardiac markers — chemicals that are released into the blood when the heart muscle is damaged
+- Blood tests for serum cardiac markers — chemicals that are released into the blood when the heart muscle is damaged.
+The blood test that doctors order most frequently to diagnose a heart attack is called troponin.

 Additional tests may be needed, including: